-The policy for authorized use of electronic devices in the United States www.utd.uscourts.gov.
+The policy for authorized use of electronic devices in the Orrin G. Hatch United States Courthouse in the District of Utah is available on the court's website.
 This policy governs the appropriate use of devices such as cellular phones, laptops, tablets, cameras, and other devices having wireless communication capability both in and out of courtrooms within the district court.
 The unauthorized use of electronic devices is prohibited in any courtroom of the District of Utah.